28-Year-Old Running Back – Dallas Cowboys

 2015 Fantasy Football Outlook

-For the first time in his career, McFadden managed to suit up for a full 16 games last season, but it didn't do him a whole lot of good.
-He failed to top 3.5 YPC for the third straight year, and by se...
+McFadden played all 16 games last season for the first time in his career, but it didn't do him a whole lot of good.
+He failed to top 3.5 YPC for the third straight year, and by season's end he was on...

 Darren McFadden Contract Information: